ronu34/Astrix/README.md

 - ⚠️ Kernel panic handler
 - 🧱 No_std + bare-metal build
 - 💥 Boots with QEMU or real hardware
--CPU Exception and Interrupt management
+- CPU Exception and Interrupt management
+- Stack Overflow and no Triple Fault

 ## 📦 Build & Run